…Nakin, Planet 3, Venhae System

-A few strides into the main hangar, Badge’s feet faltered.
+A few strides into the main hangar, his feet faltered.

 Filling the expansive hangar from ceiling trusses to floor, flush up against the farthest wall to allow service vehicles to approach from one side, sat a Lightning-class M-rod fleet transport.
+Badge recognized every ship in the fleet on sight, but with all the damage it took him a few seconds to identify this one.
 If the name had been visible – it was obscured by the charring of laser blasts – it would have read Swift Judgment.
-Badge recognized every ship in the fleet on sight, but with all the damage it had taken him a couple of seconds to pin down this one.
-Protocol would never have called for a transport of this size to be brought into a hangar bay – but if Chantral had been heading Control, and she thought the situation dire enough, she certainly had the g’atnobas to order it anyway.
-Despite the frenzied mass of personnel swarming around the Judgment, it wasn’t difficult to spot the woman who kept everyone just this side of chaos.
+Protocol would never have called for a transport of this size to be brought into a hangar bay – but if Chantral had been heading Control, and she thought the situation dire enough, she certainly had the g’atnobas to order it.
+Despite the frenzied swarm of personnel around the Judgment, it wasn’t difficult to spot the woman who kept everyone just this side of chaos.

-Tall, with her striking blonde hair cropped short and slicked stylishly back, Chantral Decker pointed with one finger to direct a mech passing by, barked into her headset, and managed to snag a medic with her other hand.
+Tall, with her striking blonde hair cropped short, Chantral Decker pointed with one finger to direct a mech passing by, barked into her headset, and managed to snag a medic with her other hand.
 After taking orders the medic snapped straight and stiff, then trotted off before finally breaking into a run when she bellowed some curt words after him.
 He probably shouldn’t interrupt her, but Badge needed to help and she would know where to best utilize his skills.

-Her blue eyes missed nothing; she turned to face him directly.
-Opening her mouth slightly as if to say something, suddenly she raised a finger to him.
+Her blue eyes missed nothing and she turned to face him directly, raising a finger.
 “No, you can’t close down the medward.
 I’ve still got a dozen or so severely injured –” She paused, listening to the person on the other end of her earpiece.
-“Well, then you’ll just have to tell Doctor Hinds to make room.
-You won’t like it if I have to come down their personally to show you nincies how.”
+“Then you’ll just have to tell Doctor Hinds to make room.
+You won’t like it if I have to come down there personally to show you nincies how.”

 Her finger dropped, as did her shoulders, in an exhausted sigh.